absenceoflight1/SJ-Future-Engineers-Github/other/README.md

 <strong> Power Bank </strong>
 <img src="powerbank.jpg" />

-The main power supply is used to run the robot.
+The main power supply, used to provide voltage for the robot.

 All other materials are from LEGO Education Spike.